hoangduytran/blender-manual/manual/contribute/guides/writing_guide.rst

 Rules of thumb:

 - Spell checking is *strongly* recommended.
-- Use American English (e.g: modeling and not modeling, color and not colour) also for formatting numbers (e.g: 2,718.28 and not 2 718,28).
+- Use American English (e.g: modeling and not modelling, color and not colour) also for formatting numbers (e.g: 2,718.28 and not 2 718,28).
 - Take care about grammar, appropriate wording and use simple English.
-- Keep sentences short and clear, resulting in text that is easy to read, objective and to the point.
+- Keep sentences short and clear.
 - Including why or how an option might be useful is a good idea.
 - If you are unsure about how a feature works, ask someone else or find out who developed it and ask them.

 To be avoided:

-- Avoid writing in first person perspective, about yourself or your own opinions.
+- Avoid writing in the first person perspective, about yourself, or about your own opinions.
 - Avoid `weasel words <https://en.wikipedia.org/wiki/Weasel_word>`__ and being unnecessarily vague, e.g:

   | "Reloading the file will probably fix the problem"